 Figure 1.
 Schematic representation of the role of cystatin F and cysteine cathepsins in activation of effector molecules in cytotoxic cells.
 Cystatin F dimer is inactive as inhibitor of cysteine cathepsins.
 For monomerisation and activation it first needs to be proteolitically processed at the N-terminus, presumably by cathepsin V. Truncated monomeric cystatin F becomes an inhibitor of cathepsins L, C and H and thus inhibits perforin processing and granzyme activation.

+The role of cystatins in regulation of cell cytotoxicity is less known.
+Cystatin C has been

-In cytotoxic cells the most prominent role in the regulation of cathepsin activity is attributed to cystatin F (Figure 1).
+suggested as regulating cathepsin S activity and invariant chain (Ii) processing in dendritic cells (DCs), however, further studies excluded its role in controlling MHC II-dependent antigen presentation in DCs.
+Cystatin SN has been found also in dendritic cells exposed to Toxoplasma gondii and it could thus modulate antigen presentation and consequently cell cytotoxicity of T cells (51).
+However, in cytotoxic cells the most prominent role in the regulation of cathepsin activity is attributed to cystatin F (Figure 1).
 Its preferential expression in immune cells and its endosomal/lysosomal localization already imply an important role in the immune response (73, 76).
 In addition, cystatin F was found co-localized with granzyme A, perforin and Lamp-1 in human CD8+ T blasts, its overexpression in mouse CTLs led to decreased activity of cathepsin C (78).
 Another interesting feature of cystatin F is its ability to function in trans.
 It was shown that cystatin F null CTLs can take up cystatin F secreted by other CTLs.
 Furthermore, the internalized cystatin F was shown to attenuate cathepsin C activity directly (76).
 Localization of cystatin F in cytotoxic granules and its ability to regulate cathepsin C activity are strong advocates for its important role in the regulation of cytotoxicity of CTLs.

 Figure 2.
 Proximity ligation assay showing co-localization/interaction of cystatin F with cathepsin C [1] and cathepsin H [2] in NK92 cell line.
 DAPI stained nuclei (A), proximity ligation assay signals (B), merged (C).
 White bar represents 10 µm.
 The method was performed as described (103).
 The images were taken on Carl Zeiss LSM 710 confocal microscope.
 Each green dot represents co-localisation of cystatin F with cathepsin C [1] or cathepsin H [2].